-The reason Swim.com does not have calorie tracking is that calories burned are extremely difficult to estimate for each individual person and it is only with an accurate heart rate monitor combined in calculation with individual body statistics (height, weight, gender, age, BMI, etc) that you would get a fairly accurate statistic.
+The reason Swim.com does not have calorie tracking is that calories burned are extremely difficult to accurately estimate for each individual person using just body weight and it is only with an accurate heart rate monitor combined in calculation with individual body statistics (height, weight, gender, age, BMI, etc) that you would get a fairly accurate statistic.

-One thing we have done though, is added heart rate support for the Apple Watch 2 only.
-We were able to do this because Apple did not disable the HR data collection in lap swim recording and because you do not need an additional device, such as a strap, to record this data.
-One thing to note is that we have come to find through many rounds of development processes that this HR data is more of a ballpark figure and not extremely accurate, and therefore will likely not produce accurate calorie expenditure data.
+One thing we have done though, is added a metric for average heart rate over the entire workout for Apple Watch only.
+This metric, which is visible by viewing your Swim.com workout on the Apple Activity app, is averaging all the measurements over the entire course of the workout and a few readings skewed high will not affect the data as much.
+One thing to note is that we have come to find through many rounds of development processes that this HR data is more of a ballpark figure and not 100% accurate, and therefore will likely not produce accurate calorie expenditure data.

 In short, because of the current market conditions, inaccuracies in data, difficulties involved with the data collection, and because it is not a metric that enhances the friendly competition aspect of our product (leaderboard), we have not yet incorporated calorie data into Swim.com.